bolzon2000/rickTest/content/post/work1.md

 weight = 1
 +++

-Some super interesting details about Rick the lizard here!
+Rick is NOT a plain old generic lizard ... he is a spotted gecko!

+<!--more-->
 And even more detils!!!!
-<!--more-->